mjspriggs/overview/feedback.md

 When you are completing a task within the console, you can find a feedback form from the console menu bar to submit a rave review, a suggestion, or identify an error.

 1. Click the **Help** icon ![Help icon](../icons/help.svg "Help") > **Send feedback** from the console menu bar.
-2. Optionally, you can select to include a screen capture of your screen.
-3. Enter a description about what you want to share with the {{site.data.keyword.Bluemix_notm}} team.
+1. Enter a description about what you want to share with the {{site.data.keyword.Bluemix_notm}} team.
-4. Rate your experience on a scale from one to five stars, with five stars representing a great experience.
+1. Rate your experience on a scale from one to five stars, with five stars representing a great experience.
-5. Click **Submit**.
+1. Click **Submit**.

 ## Submitting ideas for product improvements
 {: #ideas}